Emile-Durkheim/obsidian_discord_formatter/README.md

 - Embed attachments/website in Obsidian

 ### Limitations
 The plugin relies on HTML that Discord **usually** serves when you copy a message from the Desktop Client.
 However, **Discord does not do this reliably**.
-In 10% of cases, your clipboard contains only raw text, which I can't parse as well as the HTML.
+In 10% of cases, your clipboard contains only raw text, which the plugin can't parse.

-**Fix:** Select the message in a sligthly different way.
-With profile picture, without profile picture; with emoji reaction, without emoji reaction...
-I'm not sure what causes the HTML not to be copied, but just going about the selection slightly differently will eventually do the trick
+**Fix:** Select the message in a sligthly different way; try to select the *whole* message, starting your cursor above the start of the message/row of messages and end right below the end of the last message.
+It should work this way.

-This is my first Obsidian plugin and my first TypeScript project, so be kind.
-I know some portions of the code are messy and in need of refactoring.
+**Desktop only, CTRL+C only**: If you try to copy the text out of anything but the Desktop client using the CTRL+C shortcut, your clipboard will only contain raw text which the plugin cannot parse.

 ### Installation